kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+12/28/2024

+Happy New Year to anyone who reads this.
+I am taking things easy during the holidays to recharge my batteries.
+I do plan to work on this side project during the week of New Years.
+I am nearly done with the design of the authentication for the backend API.
+I need to add this design to the diagram and then I can start coding it.
+Mixed in there will be learning more about Azure's Cosmos DB offering which will be the persisted data store for this project.

+I am exicted about this new year with this project.
+I am looking forward to getting my API out to the cloud and building my first Blazor project.
+I also look forward to using VS Code , building a build light for my Raspberry PI, and putting a dev container around this project.
+On to 2025!

 3/11/2024

 I have established some great momentum on this project in recent weeks.
 I was able to clear out my old backlog, plan my new "tracer bullets" approach to the first phase of this project, and get a backlog created in work tracking system.
 My excitement for this new approach grew as I planned out what needs to be done and thought through all of the fun things I get to do in the coming months.
 Along with this comes a commitment to finding time to work on this project.
 This has been lacking since I conceived of this project a couple of years ago or so.
 I am a busy husband, father, and employee but I am determined to find time to move this project along.
 I am looking to this summer as an opportunity to make a lot of progress on this project since my parental duties go down with no school or scouting activities for my kids.